priyankashekhar/E-Commerce-Sales-Report/README.md

 * Removed duplicates
 * Handled null values in critical fields
 * Standardized date formats and text fields
-* Dropped irrelevant columns and validated data types for accuracy.
+* Dropped irrelevant columns and validated data types for accuracy. <br>
-Power BI Dashboard
+Power BI Dashboard: <br>
 An interactive dashboard was created using various types of graphs and charts to provide insights into sales trends, customer behavior, and regional performance.
 DAX functions were used to create new measures for advanced calculations, making the dashboard dynamic and informative.
 This helps in decision-making by highlighting key parameters such as sales trends, order statuses, and category performance.